heroku/cowboy/manual/cowboyku_req.md

 Whenever `Req` is returned, you must use this returned value and ignore any previous you may have had.
-This value contains various state informations which are necessary for Cowboy to do some lazy evaluation or cache results where appropriate.
+This value contains various state informations which are necessary for Cowboyku to do some lazy evaluation or cache results where appropriate.

 Types